jackhamondpro/jackhamondpro/README.md

 - **Primary Skills**:
   - Engineering and Technical Support
   - Automation and Scripting (POSIX/bash, Linux, WSL2)
-  - Coding in languages such as **x**, **y**, and **z**
+  - Coding in languages such as **python** and **golang**
   - Proficient with **Microsoft Suite** (Excel, Word, PowerPoint, etc.)

 ---

 ## Projects

-In this repository, you will find a collection of projects and scripts I have created to enhance my job performance.
+In my repositories, you will find a collection of projects and scripts I have created to enhance my job performance.
 These include, but are not limited to:

 - **POSIX/Bash Scripts**: Custom scripts to automate routine tasks and streamline workflows on my Linux-based systems.
 - **Linux Command-Line Utilities**: Practical examples of how I use Linux commands to solve complex problems at work.